 Further Reading and Resources

 There are so many great resources online about kids and media and technology.
 Here are just a few.
-If you have suggestions to add, please contact us.

 How Smartphones Have Unleashed Humanity's Creative Potential